Gibraltar Nature Reserve: Climate

-Tourist attractions
+Tourist attractions including St. Michael's Cave

 The nature reserve contains many of Gibraltar's important natural history sites including caves such as St. Michael's Cave, with its many stalagmites and stalactites.

 St. Michael's Cave was first mentioned by Pomponius Mela in 45 AD, and many sources have mentioned it since.

 It has become an important tourist attraction.
 Concerts are held in its main chamber.

 Forbes' Quarry is where the Neanderthal discovery was made in 1848.
 The Gibraltar 1 skull was one of the first to be found.

 Neanderthal skulls have also been found at the Devil's Tower Cave on the North Front.

 It is possible that some of the last Neanderthals may have made the caves of Gibraltar their home before they died out 30,000 years ago.

 The Gibraltar Heritage Trust manages conservation of the historical sites and their development as tourist attractions.
 These include the O'Hara's Battery, 100 Ton Gun at Napier of Magdala Battery, Heritage Centre at Princess Caroline's Battery and the Parson's Lodge Battery.

 Other military sites that are open to the public are the Moorish Castle, Devil's Gap Battery, Princess Anne's Battery, World War II Tunnels, Great Siege Tunnels and Charles V Wall.

+Other caves

+The Mediterranean Steps path within the Nature Reserve leads to the Goat's Hair Twin Caves and then Spider Cave.
+Spider Cave is a small solutional cave created from water running down the fissure below Lord Airey's Battery; this cave was widened for military use during World War II.
+Spider Cave is inhabited by the Gibraltar funnel-web spider, and formerly hosted a colony of about 100 Schreibers' bats in the 1960s, but there was no recent sign of the bats in 2005.

+At the southern end of Gibraltar Nature Reserve lies a series of caves: Levant Cave, George's Bottom Cave and Gibbon's Cave.
+The first two caves are close together, accompanied by Tina's Fissure.
+Levant Cave was discovered during military tunnelling and has similar formations to New St. Michael's Cave.
+Gibbon's Cave was mostly destroyed due to tunnelling.
+George's Bottom Cave was discovered in 1965, named after George Palao, and had a boulder blocking the cave entrance which was shifted away using machinery.
+The passage of George's Bottom Cave is tight, requiring crawling at some points, including the entrance.
+Crawling is made no easier by the cave coral which together with the curtains, columns, straws, and helictites create a variety of formations.
+George's Bottom Cave has six descending levels and many chambers.